gojekfarm/ziggurat/README.md

 The `rabbitMQ.AutoRetry(qc QueueConfig,opts ...Opts)` function creates an instance of the `rabbitmq.ARetry struct`

+> [!WARNING]
+> RabbitMQ publish does not use publisher confirms https://www.rabbitmq.com/tutorials/tutorial-seven-java
+> Once a message is retried to RabbitMQ there is no acknowledgement received from RabbitMQ whether the message has reached the broker or not.
+This implies that
+> the message could be lost and will not be retried if there is an error in the network layer.
+For most use cases it should not
+> matter.
+Using publishing confirms reduces publish throughput but guarantees reliability over performance.

 ### RabbitMQ Queue config
 ```go
 type QueueConfig struct {